vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `-a`, `--all`
       Import all installed pools.
 This is what `osctld` does on start.

+    `-s`, `--[no-]autostart`
+      Start containers that are configured to be started automatically.
+Enabled by default.

 `pool export` *name*
   Export pool *name* from osctld.
 Currently, the containers are left running, system users are left registered.
 No data is deleted, the pool and all its